-One year!
-Wow, I can’t believe our first year has come and gone.
-It feels like just yesterday I was sitting in front of the Christmas tree at my mom’s house with a glass of La Crema Pinot Noir, hunched over my laptop, designing the home page of this blog and wondering where 2015 would take me.
+It feels like just yesterday I was sitting in front of the Christmas tree at my mom’s house with a glass of La Crema Pinot Noir.
+Hunched over my laptop, I was designing the home page of this blog and wondering where 2015 would take me.

 Clockwise from top: Palm tree in South Beach, Me at Wynwood Walls, Mojito at Joe’s Stone Crab, Art Deco Hotel Breakwater in Miami Beach Architectural District, Stone-crab claws at Joe’s Stone Crab

 After checking into the modern and luxurious Grand Beach Hotel Surfside, I kicked off this relaxing family vacation by sipping my first of many mojitos and dining on fresh stone crab claws and the infamous key lime pie at Joe’s Stone Crab with my dad, sister and cousin.
 It was the first of many indulgently delicious meals.
 We celebrated my birthday with seafood risotto and Tenuta di Trinoro Le Cupole — a Tuscan Bordeaux blend — in the lush garden patio of Casa Tua.
 We got adventurous, trying the grilled octopus at the Delano.
 Of course, I also had to track down a Cuban sandwich.